The WELL Standard is one of the world’s most popular healthy building programs around the world.

 Maintaining the balance between efficiency and well-being is not easy, and required the out-of-the-box thinking and effort of the design team from Perkins+Will, as well as ASID and their team members.
 After the project was completed and certified in 2017, research from Cornell University found that overall job satisfaction increased, alongside boosts in satisfaction with the interior environment, perceived organizational productivity, and perceived organizational support.

-EDGE Technologies Headquarters, Netherlands
+EDGE Technologies Headquarters, Netherlands (Platinum Certified)

 No stranger to the WELL Standard, EDGE Technologies was the first organization to receive a Platinum rating under WELL v2 for their headquarters in Amsterdam.